This page has been designed to provide coaches with up to date information about concussion.

 Beyond Blue is an organisation aimed at improving community mental health education and awareness through several programs.

 Chronic traumatic encephalopathy (CTE) is a type of degenerative neurological disease that may be associated with a history of previous concussions.
 There is currently no reliable evidence clearly linking sport-related concussion with CTE.
-Further research is required to better understand the condition and its association with concussion.
 The evidence purporting to show a link between sport-related concussion and CTE consists of case reports, case series and retrospective analyses.
 Due to the nature of the studies, and the reliance on retired athletes volunteering for an autopsy diagnosis, there is significant selection bias in many of the reported cases.
 The studies to date have not adequately controlled for the potential contribution of confounding variables such as alcohol abuse, drug abuse, genetic predisposition and psychiatric illness.

 The AIS and the AMA support the call for properly constructed prospective studies which control for confounding variables, looking into the long-term health implications of concussion.